tutumcloud/mysql-backup/README.md

 	SFTP_DIR                         remote directory to place files over sftp DUPLICITY_EXTRA_OPTS             usefull value: --full-if-older-than 1M --allow-source-mismatch
-	DUPLICITY_ENCRYPT_PASSPHRASE     the encryption passphrase. keep it in a secret
+	DUPLICITY_ENCRYPT_PASSPHRASE     the encryption passphrase. keep it in a secret DUPLICITY_SCHEME                 the scheme for duplicity to work with backup server. the default value is sftp. pexpect+sftp is also supported.

 ## Usage with duplicity over sftp